-Radical Utopias is the title of an exhibition that presents each of the Florentine radical architects half a century after their movement began.
+Radical Utopias presents each of the Florentine radical architects half a century after their movement began.
 Emerging during a fertile moment of crisis, a period marked by the tragic flood in Florence in 1966, and characterized, throughout Italy, by strong political and social tension, but also by great artistic and linguistic renewal, the works of Archizoom, Remo Buti, 9999, Gianni Pettena, Superstudio, UFO, and

 Zziggurat can be seen in the major museums around the world.
 The writings, drawings, and projects of the seven